On this page, you can find the timeline of our campaign against electric pulse fishing, up until our victory, together!

 The LIFE (Low Impact Fishers of Europe) platform writes to MEPs, asking them not to soften the current framework on electric pulse fishing.

-8 November 2017: French MP Paul Christophe requests the French Government to clearly position itself against electric fishing
+November 8th, 2017: French MP Paul Christophe requests that the French Government clearly position itself against electric fishing

 The answer of the French Minister of Agriculture Stéphane Travert is weak and ambiguous: “we will not defend electric fishing”

-14 November 2017: meeting of the shadow rapporteurs at the Parliament
+November 14th, 2017: meeting of the shadow reporters at the Parliament

 While in Strasbourg for a Plenary session, MEPs of the Fisheries (PECH) Committee gathered to discuss the Technical Measures Regulation and determine a political compromise on electric ‘pulse’ fishing, which will most likely be adopted during the PECH Committee vote (and it was).
 See details on the Compromise position below (see outcome of the vote of 21 Nov.
 2017).